raishudesu/CryptoHawk/README.md

 <p>
 Stay updated with live prices, market cap, and trading volumes of top cryptocurrencies.

-CoinGecko is a popular cryptocurrency data platform that provides comprehensive information about thousands of cryptocurrencies.
+This project is powered by CoinGecko API, which is a popular cryptocurrency data platform that provides comprehensive information about thousands of cryptocurrencies.
 CoinGecko offers a public API that allows developers to access a wide range of cryptocurrency-related data programmatically.

 </p>